-This year the Marathon encouraged school children to get involved in social causes thus sowing the seeds of social responsibility early in life.
+This year the Marathon encouraged school adolescents to get involved in social causes thus sowing the seeds of social responsibility early in life.
 Under this initiative, 4 students helped raise Rs.
 2, 22,320 for their lesser privileged peers.

 Salaam Bombay Foundation continued it’s association with the esteemed Kala Ghoda Arts Festival this year.
-The festival attracts thousands of visitors every day and the experience of performing in front of such a large audience boosts the children’s confidence and strengthens their motivation to do better in their chosen field.
+The festival attracts thousands of visitors every day and the experience of performing in front of such a large audience boosts the adolescents’s confidence and strengthens their motivation to do better in their chosen field.

-The 11th edition of the Little Masters Challenge saw the participation of 30 schools from around Mumbai.
+The 11th edition of the Little Masters Challenge saw the participation of 30 secondary schools from around Mumbai.
 It was fiercely contested with teams toughing it out, first at the zonal level and then in the finals which were held at the historic Brabourne Stadium.
 Our thanks to the Cricket Club of India.
 The Salaam Bombay Cricket Academy team won in the U-17 category while the U-14 team ended runners-up.
 A host of new young talent was on display and was keenly watched by distinguished guests, including the Hon.
 Joint Secretary of the Mumbai Cricket Association, Shri.
 P.V Shetty.

 The 3rd National Conference on Tobacco or Health (NCTOH) will be hosted by Salaam Bombay Foundation, Action Council against Tobacco, Healis - Sekhsaria institute for Public Health and Tata Memorial Hospital.
 This Conference is proposed to be held at Tata Memorial Hospital, Mumbai on 15th & 16th December 2014.